TULiberalArts/English/pages/faculty.md

 # meta-data variables
 title: Faculty
 description: >-
-  Temple’s Department of English faculty offer instruction in American and British literature in addition to modern literature and cultural studies.
+  Meet our faculty within the department of English at the College of Liberal Arts!
+Our faculty expertise and research lie in modern literature and cultural studies, with interests from critical theory to the arts.
 keywords: 'Temple English Faculty, Department of English, literature, faculty expertise, faculty research'
 # custom variables
 sidebar: false